usnistgov/ucef/vagrant/readme.md

 you cannot change the gateway or dns nameservers. if you need to change these values, you will have to modify the packer preseed file and re-build the base box using packer.

 # known issues
+source /etc/environment seems to be required to reset JAVA_HOME - does xfce not load the environment file correctly?

 maven will generate an obscene number of warnings and error messages. this is just UCEF being UCEF - they are not actually problems. there should be no warnings/error messages except those associated with some part of the maven build process.

 static ip addresses are just wrong. it's so overly complicated for such a simple thing. the correct answer is to use the line `m.vm.network "private_network", ip: machine_data['network_static_ip']` and add a network_static_ip option to the JSON file. but of course this doesn't work, because Hyper-V. the virtual machine will not update its ip address until a manual reboot. i do not know if this affects the build process in some negative way. however, it seems rather difficult to have vagrant restart a machine during the provisioning process.